I grew up in a home where when things broke, they stayed broken.

 So here’s the question: what’s filling your drawers?

 Pride?
 Fear?
 Distraction?
-The pace you refuse to sow down?
+The pace you refuse to slow down?

 You can keep working around it.
 You can keep managing symptoms.